Ezuniga13/Yelp-Data-Engineeering/README.md

 - pandas for EDA and dataframe manipulation
 - loadenv and dotenv for environment variables
 - boto3 to push data to s3 Buckets
+- pydeck to visualize the data
+- os to interact with environment variables
+- numpy to calculate data

 *Databases*